bfops/playform/README.md

 Make sure you have:

-  * The **2015-10-31 nightly build** of the Rust compiler and cargo.
-It's possible that other versions will work.
+  * The **2015-01-18 nightly build** of the Rust compiler and cargo.
+There are probably other versions that work, but that's what I'm running.
   * OpenGL 3.3+
   * libpng
   * SDL2
-  * SDL2_ttf
+  * SDL2\_ttf
   * libnanomsg

 At any point, `--release` can be appended onto `cargo build` or `cargo run` for a slower build, but a much more optimized binary.

-Run the Playform server using `cargo run` in the `server` folder.
-It takes one parameter: the listen URL for the server.
-It defaults to running locally: `ipc:///tmp/server.ipc`.

-The client can be run similarly with `cargo run` in the `client` folder.
-It takes two
-parameters: the listen URL of the client and the listen URL of the server.
-They both default to running locally (`ipc:///tmp/client.ipc` for the client URL).

-**Some dependencies might not build**.
-Look for forks that are updated for your `rustc`, and then point your `~/.cargo/config` at them.

-If you find `playform` itself won't build on the latest `rustc`, please open an issue or file a PR!
+Playform has a separate server and client, which can be built and run in `server/bin` and `client/bin`, but there's also a server+client (singleplayer) bundled binary that builds in the root directory.

 ## Performance

-I mostly work on non-performance stuff because it's more fun, so Playform runs passably on my pretty good computer.
-If it's too slow for you, try tweaking `MAX_LOAD_DISTANCE` in `client/src/client.rs`.
+It's not great.
+It would be great to get Playform running well on a variety of PCs, but I only have mine.

 ## How to play

   * Move: WASD
   * Jump: Space
   * Look around: Mouse
-  * Place a tree: Left mouse button
+  * Tree tool: Left mouse button
-  * Sphere eraser tool: Right mouse button
+  * Dig tool: Right mouse button
   * Toggle HUD: H

 One mob spawns that will play "tag" with you: tag it and it will chase you until it tags you back.
 If you get too far away from it, it'll probably get lost and fall through the planet.
 It's a little needy.